Jinsung-Jeon/PAC-FNO/README.md

 ``--resume`` the best checkpoints from the former phase.

 ## Test
-We will release checkpoints after review (cf., checkpoints exceed the maximum ICLR Supplementary material size of 100MB).
+We released checkpoints for inception v3 on imagenet.
 To reproduce our results, ``--val-resize-size`` and ``--val-crop-size`` should be adjusted.
 The following sets of sizes are used for evaluation.